Haziq369/hello-world/README.md

 Hello.

-I'm tring to create a new app.
+I'm interested to learn new stuff.